Riacecilia/Recreating-Vue-js-docs/src/content/docs/reusability/composables.md

 A "composable" is a function that leverages Vue's Composition API to encapsulate and reuse stateful logic.

-Stateful logic is code or a system that remembers information about its past interactions, inputs, or conditions.
-This "remembered information" is called its state.
+**Stateful logic** is code or a system that remembers information about its past interactions, inputs, or conditions.

 The behavior or output of stateful logic at any given moment depends not only on its current inputs but also on its accumulated state from previous operations.

-Composables are becomes beneficial (and recommended) when you have a piece of stateful logic that needs to be shared and reused across multiple components in your Vue.js application.
+Composables are beneficial (and recommended) when you have a piece of stateful logic that needs to be shared and reused across multiple components in your Vue.js application.

-For example: when managing authentification status and user information in an application.
+Real life example: composables are used when managing authentification status and user information in an application.
 The code often needs to verify authentification at log in, when viewing other users profiles or when trying to access restricted content.

 ## Mouse tracker example ##

-**Aim**
+**Purpose**

 To track and display the real-time position of the user's cursor on the screen.